 For the Writing paper 50% of the score is allocated to a long essay question.
 There is a risk that at this stage an intermediate learner does not have an extensive enough vocabulary and fails to grasp the meaning of the key words in the question, hence losing a whole 50 points out of the 300 total.

 If one takes the TOPIK II exam intending to attain level 3 or 4, one will be aiming at a score of 120 and 150 out of a total or 300 respectively.
 That translates into 40% and 50%.
-There is not an unattainable goal.
+That is not an unattainable goal.
 However having to deal with questions that one is fully aware are beyond his level can be frustrating and hence not productive.
+What you definitely don’t want is preparing for the exam and attempting these challenging questions take the fun out of your Korean studies.
 Some kind of strategy is also needed on which questions to skip to save time.
 Instead of spend your time and energy on the exam, why not focus on advancing your Korean to attempt level 5 or 6?

 Therefore unless you are trying to apply to a course or job which requires a level 3 / 4 qualification (which I doubt there are any), I personally do not find it very meaningful to take TOPIK II with a target of level 3 or 4 only.